Homosexuality in Japan: Art of same-sex love

 These activities were the subject of countless literary works, most of which have yet to be translated.
 However, English translations are available for Ihara Saikaku who created a bisexual main character in The Life of An Amorous Man (1682), Jippensha Ikku who created an initial male-male relationship in the post-publication "Preface" to Shank's Mare (1802 et seq), and Ueda Akinari who had a homosexual Buddhist monk in Tales of Moonlight and Rain (1776).
 Likewise, many of the greatest artists of the period, such as Hokusai and Hiroshige, prided themselves in documenting such loves in their prints, known as ukiyo-e "pictures of the floating world", and where they had an erotic tone, shunga "pictures of spring".

-Nanshoku was not considered incompatible with heterosexuality; books of erotic prints dedicated to nanshoku often presented erotic images of both young women (concubines, mekake, or prostitutes, jōrō) as well as attractive adolescent boys (wakashū) and cross-dressing youths (onnagata).
-Indeed, several works suggest that the most "enviable" situation would be to have both many jōrō and many wakashū.
-Likewise, women were considered to be particularly attracted to both wakashū and onnagata, and it was assumed that many of these young men would reciprocate that interest.
+Nanshoku was not considered incompatible with heterosexuality; Edo books of erotic prints dedicated to nanshoku often presented erotic images of both young women (concubines, mekake, or prostitutes, jōrō) as well as attractive adolescent boys (wakashū) and cross-dressing youths (onnagata).
+Indeed, several works printed in Edo suggest that the most "enviable" situation would be to have both many jōrō and many wakashū (it has been noted, however, that such an erotic ideal appears only in works printed in Edo — nanshoku books printed in Kamigata do not depict such bisexual romps).
+Women were also considered to be particularly attracted to both wakashū and onnagata, and it was assumed that many of these young men would reciprocate that interest.
 Therefore, both many practitioners of nanshoku and the young men they desired would be considered bisexual in modern terminology.
 Men and male youths (there are examples of both) who were purely homosexual might be called "woman-haters" (onna-girai); this term, however, carried the connotation of aggressive distaste of women in all social contexts, rather than simply a preference for male sexual partners.
 Not all exclusively homosexual men were referred to with this terminology.